CameronDetig/TechGPT/README.md

 Group 2: Cameron Detig, Zaid Jebril, Sri Girija Naga Anuhya Samudrala, Derek Smith

 - Reads a csv database of prior user queries and llm responses from a previous system.
-- Uses queries to generate new responses using prompt enhancement and hidden chain of thought.
+- Uses the queries to generate new responses using prompt enhancement, RAG, and hidden chain of thought.
 - Evaluates the new responses using ragas metrics to measure faithfulness, answer relevancy, context recall, and context precision.

 Steps to use the code: